JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 )
 ```

-The blue ball now rotates around the red ball.
-We'll add some more to the animation to see this more clearly.

 ![](assets/dynamic_rotation.gif)

-##### Draw dotted points
+There we go!

+## Mapping an Orbit 🚀

+Now, imagine we are astronomers and we model these balls as planets.
+It would be important to know their orbital trajectories!
-Let's draw the path that both of the balls take:
+To do so, let's draw the path that both of the balls take with this new function:

-To draw dotted points
 ```julia
 function path!(points, pos, color)
     sethue(color)